 Go Gambling in Las Vegas, Nevada

-This year the Burning Man will take place from 26th of August to September 3rd.
+Have you heard of the Burning Man Festival?
+If you have always wanted to go, do it!
+There is nothing like that!
 Participants join in the effort to co-create Black Rock City, a temporary town in the middle of the desert dedicated to art and community.
-There you will find art installations, themed camps, music and a giant burning man at the end of the festival.
+There you will find art installations, themed camps, music, and a giant burning man at the end of the festival!
+You know, that’s the reason everyone is there!

 Watch the fish fly at Pike Place Market and leave your “mark” on the Gum Wall in Seattle